epicureanism/learn-docker/README.md

 ## docker commit/push
-Push the local image to remote.
+Commit the local container as a image and push to remote Registry.

 ```sh
 docker commit docker-tutorial epicureanism/docker101tutorial